gvwilson/sensibleadventures/iffy/iffy.md

 How could she have *seen* what she needed to do?

 Just as a voice yelled, "Gotcha!" another shouted "*Gardez-vous!*"
-Iffy screamed as a tubby rust-stained snake of a bot reared up in front of her.
+Iffy yelped as a tubby rust-stained snake of a bot reared up in front of her.
 The sailor behind her skidded to a halt on the cobblestones and was knocked sprawling as her partner slammed into her from behind.